romana/vpc-router/README.md

 vpc-router lets users avoid route table limitations and build large Kubernetes clusters with the performance and visibility of native VPC networking.

+vpc-router implements automatic route failover and backup routes, which AWS VPC does not provide natively.

 ## Introduction

-vpc-router is a utility for setting and deleting routes in Amazon EC2 VPC route tables.
-Each route is specified by a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.
+vpc-router is a utility for setting and deleting routes in Amazon EC2 VPC route tables and specifically for automatically managing route failover.

-In addition, vpc-router can continuously monitor instance health and perform an immediate route failover in case of a detected instance failure.
+Each route is specified by a destination CIDR as well as a list of IP addresses of EC2 instances, which are eligible to receive packets for the CIDR.
+An instance from the list is chosen and a route is set. vpc-router continuously monitors instance health and performs an immediate route failover to another instance in the set in case of a detected instance failure.

-Routes can be configured in different ways, but most commonly, vpc-router will take route configs from a storage (file, in the future also KV store) or via HTTP requests.
-It will make sure that routes in the VPC route table are updated as needed with every change to the route config.
+Routes can be configured in different ways, but most commonly, vpc-router takes route configs from storage (a config file, in the future also a KV store) or via HTTP requests.
+It will make sure that routes in the VPC route table are updated as needed with every detected change to the route config.

 By default, it applies all route updates to all the route tables it can find within a specified VPC.